10 things to do in Berat – Albania’s city of a thousand windows

 I LOVE wine in the Balkans.

-The Çobo Winery has a long tradition of wine making and is the most popular vineyard in the area.
-Another option is just kicking back in one of the many cafés, enjoy a glass or three and watch the world go by.
+The Çobo Winery has a long tradition of wine-making and is the most popular vineyard in the area.
+Another option is just kicking back in one of the many cafés, enjoying a glass or three, and watching the world go by.

 Either way – that’s my kind of day.